Indigenous and Tribal Peoples Convention, 1989

 Noting that in many parts of the world these peoples are unable to enjoy their fundamental human rights to the same degree as the rest of the population of the States within which they live, and that their laws, values, customs and perspectives have often been eroded, and...

 Provisions

-The convention is made of a Preamble, followed by forty-four articles, divided in ten parts.
+The convention contains forty-four articles, divided in ten parts.
 These are: